Contents

 DOC-04 / Conceptual reference

-How the Synedre actually works.
+How Synedre actually works.
 Not the doctrine, not the vocabulary — the machinery: architecture, the life of a chantier, the learning loop.

-7 chapters
+9 chapters

 Chapter 01